republik/plattform/packages/styleguide/src/components/Editor/docs.md

 }
 ```

-Note that: a conform normaliser should break and return `true` when it changes something to the Slate tree, `false` otherwise.
+Note that: a correct normaliser should break and return `true` when it changes something to the Slate tree, `false` otherwise.

 ### Toolbar